OpenComputingLab/jupyterlite_in_moodle_vle/motivation.md

 - where is the user interface published from?
 - where is the code edited the user interface actually executed?

-Typically, both those considerations are handled by a Jupyter server running either on the student's own computer using self-installed software, or on a remotely hosted serve.
+Typically, both those considerations are handled by a Jupyter server running either on the student's own computer using self-installed software, or on a remotely hosted server.
 Typically, Jupyter environments are made available to students:

 - via virtual computing environments (VCEs) on OU hosted servers (for example, Computer Home/[OpenComputing Lab (OCL)](https://docs.ocl.open.ac.uk/container-launcher/user/));
 - via locally run VCEs on students' own computers (e.g. using [Docker Desktop](https://docs.docker.com/desktop/));